-North Korea may be able to arm missiles with Sarin, Japan PM says
+North Korea may be able to arm missiles with sarin, Japan PM says

 Tong Zhao, an analyst with the Carnegie-Tsinghua Center for Global Policy, told CNN that "it appears technically possible to put chemical weapon agents including nerve agents such as VX or sarin in the warhead of a ballistic missile."

-North Korea was accused of using VX nerve agent in the murder of Kim Jong Nam, the half-brother of North Korean leader Kim Jong Un.
+North Korea was accused of using VX nerve agent in the murder of Kim Jong Nam

 Sarin attacks